Who We Are

 President & COO

 Ross Dickie is responsible for all aspects of the business at Human eSources.
-Ross has worked in the online education software space for the last 15 years and leverages his proven leadership skills and 30 years of business experience.
-Previously, Ross spent time in various sales and marketing executive roles with SRB Education Solutions, Bridges Transitions and XAP Corporation, all within the education space.
+Ross has worked in the online education software space for the last 22 years and leverages his proven leadership skills and 37 years of business experience.
+Previously, Ross spent time in various sales and marketing executive roles with SRB Education Solutions (now PowerSchool), Bridges Transitions and XAP Corporation, all within the education space.
 Ross was previously an owner and managing partner with Northern Computer Inc., having studied computer science before pursuing a business career in the emerging computer industry.
-In 2014 he was the recipient of StarDyne Technologies Triple Bottom Line Award for his management success in the SRB Education Solutions Organization and in 2015 Ross became a Certified MBTI Professional.
+In 2014 he was the recipient of StarDyne Technologies Triple Bottom Line Award for his management success in the SRB Education Solutions Organization.
+Ross became a Certified MBTI Professional in 2015 and is currently a course facilitator and mentor on behalf of Great Learning for Stanford Graduate School of Business course, Design Thinking: From Insights to Viability.

 Director of Product Research & Design